 Is the public health program accredited?

 Yes.
-The master of public health (MPH), master of science (MS), doctor of public health (DrPH), and the doctor of philosophy (PhD) degree programs are accredited by the Council on Education for Public Health.
+The bachelor of art (BA), master of public health (MPH), master of science (MS), and the doctor of philosophy (PhD) degree programs are accredited by the Council on Education for Public Health.

 Is the University of Hawai‘i accredited?

 Yes.
 The University of Hawai‘i at Mānoa is accredited by the Western Association of Schools and Colleges.

 How do I request an application?